The CICA criminal injuries compensation scheme awards compensation to victims of violent crime in Great Britain.

 Under the CICA scheme a “crime of violence” includes a threat that would cause a fear of violence.
 So a victim does not need to suffer a physical attack with physical injuries arising as a consequence in order to qualify for compensation under the CICA scheme.

 Psychological and mental injuries can arise from both physical and non-physical incidents.
 Compensation for mental injury is available where the injury is ‘disabling’, thouigh mental injury does not include temporary mental anxiety.

 A medical report from a psychiatrist or clinical psychologist is usually required to support the claim for mental and psychological injury.

-In addition to receiving compensation for the psychological or mental injury itself, claimants are also entitled to claim other expenses such as loss of earnings.
+In addition to receiving compensation for the psychological or mental injury itself, victims of violent crime are also entitled to claim other expenses, such as loss of earnings.

-To find out whether you are entitled to claim for psychological and mental injury call our CICA helpline on 0808 139 1597 or e-mail us.
+To find out how we can help you claim for psychological and mental injury call our CICA helpline on 0808 139 1597 or e-mail us.